Congruences of 5-secant conics and the rationality of some admissible cubic fourfolds: Introduction

-The Hodge theoretic definition of the divisors $\mathcal C_d$ reduces to the existence of a lattice $\langle h^2, S\rangle\subseteq H^{2,2}(X,\mathbb Z)$ of discriminant $d\in\mathbb N$, where $h$ is the class of a hyperplane section of $X$ and $S$ is the class of an algebraic 2-cycle on $X$.
-Let us recall that Hassett proved that $\mathcal C_d\neq\emptyset$ if and only if $d\equiv 0,2$ (mod 6) with $d>6$ and that a general $[X]\in \mathcal C_d$ has $H^{2,2}(X,\mathbb Z)=<h^2, S>$, see \cite{Hassett, Has00}.
-Smooth cubic hypersurfaces in $\mathcal C_d$ are called {\it special} since they contain algebraic surfaces not homologous to the cycles $mh^2$, $m\in\mathbb Z$.
+The Hodge theoretic definition of the divisors $\mathcal C_d$ reduces to the existence of a rank two lattice $\langle h^2, S\rangle\subseteq H^{2,2}(X,\mathbb Z)$ of discriminant $d$, where $h$ is the class of a hyperplane section of $X$ and $S$ is the class of an algebraic 2-cycle on $X$.
+The elements of $\mathcal C_d$ are called {\it special cubic fourfolds} and $\mathcal C_d\neq\emptyset$ if and only if $d>6$ and $d\equiv 0,2$ (mod 6), see \cite{Hassett, Has00}.
 The geometrical definition of $\mathcal C_d$ for small values of $d$ is by means of a particular surface $S_d\subset X$, which is obviously not unique.
-For example $\mathcal C_8$ is usually described as the locus of smooth cubic fourfolds containing a plane while $\mathcal C_{14}$ can be described either as the closure of the locus of cubic fourfolds containing a smooth quartic rational normal scroll or as the closure of the locus of those containing a smooth quintic del Pezzo surface, the so called Pfaffian locus.
-In \cite{Nuer} there are similar descriptions for other values of $d\leq 44$.
+For example, $\mathcal C_8$ is usually described as the locus of smooth cubic fourfolds containing a plane, while $\mathcal C_{14}$ can be described either as the closure of the locus of cubic fourfolds containing a smooth quartic rational normal scroll or as the closure of the locus of those containing a smooth quintic del Pezzo surface, the so called Pfaffian locus.
+In \cite{Nuer} there are similar descriptions for the values $12\leq d\leq 44$, $d\neq 42$, while for $d=42$ one can consult \cite{Lai}.

-Every $[X]\in\mathcal C_{14}$ has been proved to be rational by showing that it contains either a smooth surface with one apparent double point or one of its {\it small} degenerations, see \cite{BRS}.
-The extension of this geometrical approach to rationality for other admissible values $d$ appeared to be impossible due to the paucity of surfaces with one apparent double point, which essentially can be used only for $d=14$.
+Every $[X]\in\mathcal C_{14}$ has been proved to be rational by showing that it contains either a smooth surface with one apparent double point or one of its {\it small} degenerations, see \cite{BRS} and also Theorem \ref{famconics14} here for a different proof.
+The extension of this geometrical approach to rationality for other (admissible) values $d$ appeared to be impossible due to the paucity of surfaces with one apparent double point, which essentially can be used only for $d=14$.